 Dilute 1 to 2 tablespoons of Epsom salt in 1 gallon of water.
 It may not seem like a lot, but Epsom salt is very concentrated, so it doesn’t take much.
-Water your plants with the Epsom water instead of regular water once or twice a month.
+Water your plants with Epsom water instead of regular water once or twice a month.
 Since it can help plants better absorb nutrients and be stronger and healthier, the idea is that a stronger plant can more easily defend against or recover from pests.

 You can also sprinkle a line of dry Epsom salt around the edge of your garden, between rows in your garden, or around individual plants.
 This is intended to defend against slugs and beetles in particular.

-Salt is notorious for the way it affects slugs and snails, but those are not the only pests it kills.
-Salt can kill cockroaches, although it is not the most effective way to deal with them.
-Cockroaches can generally eat and interact with salt safely, but they can be killed by drowning them in salt.
-Termites can also be killed with it.
-Pouring salt water with a high salt content into termite holes can be an effective remedy.
+Have you ever wondered if Epsom salt can kill termites?
+The answer is yes, salt, even Epsom salt, can kill these creepy pests.
+Pouring saltwater with a high salt content into termite holes can be an effective remedy.
 Adding salt to any potential termite entrances, such as cracks or holes in foundations or walls, can help keep termites from taking up residence in your home in the first place.
-Salt water can also be used to kill spiders, and dry salt sprinkled around your house can kill fleas.
-Epsom salt is not the same as table salt, but it can be used in much the same way, at least in terms of pest control.
+You can also use saltwater to kill spiders, and dry salt sprinkled around your house can kill fleas.
+Epsom salt isn’t the same as table salt, but you can use it in much the same way, at least in terms of pest control.

 Salt kills pests by dehydrating them, and there are two ways it causes dehydration in pests.
-Pests with exoskeletons like fleas or beetles typically die when the coarse edges of salt grains scratch their exoskeleton.
+Pests with exoskeletons, like fleas or beetles, typically die when the coarse edges of salt grains scratch their exoskeleton.
 When their exoskeletons are scratched, they lose the ability to retain water.
 Salt, Epsom salt, diatomaceous earth, and even coarse sand can all have the same effect.

 The second way salt causes dehydration is through ingestion or absorption.
 Slugs and snails have thin skin and absorb things through their skin.
 Even a little bit of salt absorbed through the skin or ingested causes severe dehydration.
 This is the same process that happens to us when we drink too much seawater, but since insects are so much smaller, it takes a lot less salt to dehydrate them.